meilisearch/specifications/text/0060-tasks-api.md

 The performance is better than the not-so-good but old pagination with `offset`/`limit`.

-Cursor pagination keeps the results consistent between each page as the data evolves.
+Seek/Keyset pagination keeps the results consistent between each page as the data evolves.
 It avoids the [Page Drift effect](https://use-the-index-luke.com/sql/partial-results/fetch-next-page), especially when the data is sorted from the most recent to the oldest.

 Moreover, the performance is superior to traditional pagination since the computational complexity remains constant to reach the identifier marking the beginning of the new slice to be returned from a hash table.